Set up Ubuntu 10.04 samba server as PDC (Primary Domain Controller)

 restart nmbd

-4. either allow root to use samba with the command
+5. either allow root to use samba with the command

 smbpasswd -a root

-adduser administrator --ingroup smbadmin --shell /bin/false --gecos ''
+adduser admin --ingroup smbadmin --shell /bin/false --gecos ''

-smbpasswd -a administrator
+smbpasswd -a admin

 SeMachineAccountPrivilege SePrintOperatorPrivilege \